Mahsa-Goudarzi/weather-app/README.md

 # weather-app
- This is a weather app that shows current weather condition and five next days forcast in a city that you choose.
+ This is a weather app that shows current weather condition and five next days forecast in a city that you choose.